How To Improve Collaboration Among Employees

 For example, instead of micromanaging employees, collaborative leaders can revamp their Agile phases to match their team’s abilities.

 Leadership can also shift in collaborative teamwork.
 Every employee can lead the team in different scenarios and timelines.
-This is an advantage since each individual has his or her strengths, which can be amplified for the benefit of the team through flexible leadership roles.
+This is an advantage since each individual has his or her strengths, which can be amplified for the benefit of the team through flexible leadership roles and strategic decision making.

 Not only do you rely less on one figurehead to coordinate every task, but there is also greater equity among members—an important trait to have to sustain happy teams.